Brannydonowt/autoinsta/README.md

 For an example of an instagram account that uses the bot, check out [@trendmeisters](https://www.instagram.com/trendmeisters/?hl=en)

+## Recently Added
+- [X] ffmpeg auto-padded videos
+    *Automatically pads any TikTok content to fit the 4:3 Instagram Aspect Ratio*
+- [X] Docker Support
+    *Added a basic Dockerfile that runs the bot via docker*

 ## Getting Started

 Clone the repo